ddl-dave-heinicke/Domino-Code-Assistant-Workshop/.ipynb_checkpoints/README-checkpoint.md

 You’ll notice most observations are at a 30-minute interval, but we’ve got some entries at odd intervals that have missing values from some sources.
 We can filter out null values using the DCA’s Transformations feature.

 In a new cell in your notebook, mouse over the DCA icon on the right and select Transformations.
-If you mouse over individual cells, you’ll see a popup appear next to the cell that allows you to **“Filter values like this”**.
-Hover over the NaN value in the CCGT column, and select the filter:
+If you mouse over individual cells, you’ll see a popup appear next to the cell that allows you to **Filter values like this**.
+Hover over the `NaN` value in the CCGT column, and select the filter:

 <p align="center">
 <img src = readme_images/filer_nan.png width="800">
 </p>

-Then, change the filter to **“!=”** NaN, and click **Apply**.
+Then, change the filter to **!=** NaN, and click **Apply**.

 <p align="center">
 <img src = readme_images/filter_nan_not_equal.png width="800">
 </p>

-If you scroll down to the bottom and toggle on **“Show Code”**, you can see the sample code that DCA has written.
+If you scroll down to the bottom and toggle on **Show Code**, you can see the sample code that DCA has written.
 While you can always come back and edit this code, either manually or in the code assistant window, the preview is a handy feature for examining the sample code before inserting it into your notebook.

 <p align="center">
 <img src = readme_images/show_code.png width="800">
 </p>

-As a final step, go ahead and filter out the null values in the “OTHER” column in the spreadsheet.
+As a final step, go ahead and filter out the null values in the OTHER column in the spreadsheet.
 After applying the new transform, the following code should appear in the preview:

 ```
 df = df.loc[df["CCGT"].notna()]